AIIrondev/Chatsystem/README.md

 ## Target

 The Target of the Repository is the easy deployment and managment of a Chatsystem for every one.
-So you can as a Client, Just start a server or an old Computer that you
+So you can as a Client, just start a server or an old Computer that you dont need any more snd just fire the software up, configure the Ip and you are ready to go.

 ## Server

+### Linux

+### Windows

 ### Database

+Mondo DB is the Database Software that I use for this Project because of the good compatability with Linux and Windows.
+For more Information see [Docs](docs/Mongodb.md) or [Python Implementation](docs/database_docs.md).

 ## Client